A definitive list of the best Kutaisi restaurants and cafes where you can find traditional Imeretian cuisine, local wine, and more.

 Kutaisi is the biggest city in Western Georgia’s Imereti region, which is known for its fresh produce, fragrant herbs, and distinctive local cuisine.
 Be sure to visit the wonderful Green Bazaar when you’re in town to see what fruit and veg is in season.

 Vegetables and herbs are king in Kutaisi and most dishes are designed to highlight simple flavours and super-fresh ingredients.
-There are lots of vegetarian and vegan-friendly dishes on the menu.
+There are lots of vegetarian and vegan-friendly dishes available.

 A plate of pkhali, a traditional Georgian dish and famous food in Kutaisi.